shadow-robot/sr_teleop_devices/sr_leap_motion/README.md

 ```

 ### Running inside docker
-Inside docker, a script started in [leap_motion.launch](launch/leap_motion.launch) takes care of the service lifecycle for you.
+Inside docker, a script started in [leap_motion.launch](launch/leap_motion.launch) which takes care of the service lifecycle for you.

 ## Running